hiramgabriel1/service-pokedex/README.md

 ## Project Requirements

 Before running the project, ensure your system meets the following requirements:

 - Node.js 22.0.0
 - MongoDB Atlas
-- Backend Installation:
-  - The Bestiary Frontend relies on the Bestiary Backend for seamless functionality.
-  - Follow the instructions in the Backend Repository to set up and configure the backend before initiating the frontend.
 - Internet access

 ## Installation